generic-account/generic-account.github.io/README.md

 | **EO -> EN Semantic Tokenizer** | 58.47 | 6256.4 | 60 | 58.01 | 3868.7 | 37 | 58.66 | 5093.1 | 49 | 58.38 | 5072.733333 | 48.66666667 |

 #### Analysis
 After training and validating each type of model (English to Esperanto with morphological tokenizer, English to Esperanto with BPE tokenizer, Esperanto to Esperanto with morphological tokenizer, and Esperanto to English with BPE tokenizer), we found no statistically significant difference in the performance of the morphologically tokenized models compared to the BPE tokenized models, all outputting about the same BLEU score (a measure of how well the model's output translations match up with the official outputs from the Tatoeba corpus, with higher being better).[^5] For English to Esperanto (EN -> EO), both average BLEU scores were about 51 plus or minus less than one BLEU, and for Esperanto to English (EO -> EN), both average scores were about 58, plus or minus less than one BLEU.
+Upon performing the 2-Sample T-Tests all comparisons yielded p-values far above 0.05, the standard for statistical significance.
+Upon performing the 2-Sample T-Tests all comparisons yielded p-values far above 0.05, the standard for statistical significance.
 It is interesting to note that our semantic tokenizer performed very slightly worse in these tests, however this is about what one would expect from the random influences of which seeds we used and is not statistically significant.

  ---
 ## Conclusion